PCI-SM-OSAN/salt-states/doc/getting-started.md

 ## Helpful Reading
 While not required, the following resources will help you get started on the technologies we'll be using and can be a useful reference in the future.

 * [Pro Git](http://git-scm.com/book) - a Creative Commons book on Git, including installation, setup, usage, and internals.
 Specifically, sections 1.3, 1.4, and 1.5 are good starting points.
+Section 2.2 goes over commiting changes.
 From there, use the table of contents to navigate to your item of interest.

 * [A Successful Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/).
 We will not be following this model *exactly* but our model will resemble this one.